4 held as French seek motive in deadly police station attack

 A steady stream of people bearing flowers handed the bouquets to police officers in Rambouillet who were guarding the blocked-off street where the station sits.

-The 37-year-old suspect, identified by French officials as Djamel G., had no criminal record or record of radicalization, French media reported.
+The 37-year-old suspect had no criminal record or record of radicalization, French media reported.
 But witnesses heard him say “Allahu akbar!”
 Arabic for “God is great,” during the attack, said the judicial official who was not authorized to discuss the investigation publicly.

+At least some in his hometown of Msaken, near the eastern coastal town of Sousse, were shocked that he could be the attacker.
+While authorities identify him as DJamel, he identifies himself as Jamel on Facebook.

+“He is a man who belongs to an average family and he's a kind person.
+We grew up together," said Mohamed Ben Abdejlil , 35.

+Ben Abdejlil said he had visited Jamel in Rambouillet, before his friend obtained residency papers, but had not heard from him since.
+Still, he said, “I was shocked by what I heard today about what he had done, unbelievable."

-Infrequent Facebook and Instagram posts from accounts thought to have belonged to the suspected attacker, who spells his name Jamel, hinted at a man who waffled over the years about his allegiances but had with no overt ties to an extremist ideology.
-The U.S.-based SITE Intelligence Group uncovered the accounts, in which he described himself as a Tunisian from Msaken, near the eastern coastal town of Sousse.
+Infrequent Facebook and Instagram posts from accounts thought to have belonged to the suspected attacker hinted at a man who waffled over the years about his allegiances but showed no overt ties to an extremist ideology.
+The U.S.-based SITE Intelligence Group initially uncovered the accounts.

 The judicial official confirmed to The Associated Press that the name associated with the accounts “appears” correct, but in keeping with French practice, the official would not confirm the attacker's full name.